Sunday, December 10, 2023

 That’s a difficult question.
 As with many things, it is likely that “the devil’s in the details.”

-We are talking here about redlight cameras, and noise cameras.
+We are primarily discussing in this article redlight cameras, and noise cameras.
 Only seven states—Maine, Mississippi, Montana, New Hampshire, South Carolina, South Dakota and West Virginia—prohibit redlight cameras.
 And, as best I can tell, no state bans noise cameras.

-As to the “details” as to noise cameras, maybe Shorewood residents would support noise cameras only in the follow situations: (1) only at a few specific locations (for example, near schools); (2) only if Shorewood adopts objectively-measurable noise standard policies (rather than the Village’s Code’s current rather subjective standard); and/or (3) only if the standards are different, depending on whether daytime or nighttime hours are involved (e.g., 10:00pm to 7:00am).
+As to the “details” as to noise cameras, maybe it is the case Shorewood residents would support noise cameras only in the follow situations: (1) only at a few specific locations (for example, near schools); (2) only if Shorewood adopts objectively-measurable noise standard policies (rather than the Village’s Code’s current rather subjective standard); and/or (3) only if the standards are different, depending on whether daytime or nighttime hours are involved (e.g., 10:00 pm to 7:00 am).

 Conclusion: We Don’t Have to Accept the Status Quo